-The computer matching provisions of the Privacy Act improve oversight and protect the due process rights of individuals whose Privacy Act records are shared in inter-agency information sharing arrangements known as "matching programs."
-Treasury participates in 13 active computer matching programs in accordance with the Privacy Act of 1974, as amended.
+known as "matching programs."
+Treasury participates in 9 active computer matching programs in accordance with the requirements of the Privacy Act of 1974, as amended by the Computer Matching and Privacy Protection Act.
 To comply with the Act, as well as all relevant regulations and guidance, Treasury established a Data Integrity Board to review and approve Treasury matching agreements.
-All Treasury Computer Matching Agreements are available on Treasury's privacy website at: https://www.treasury.gov/privacy/Computer-Matching-Programs/Pages/default.aspx.
+All Treasury Computer Matching Agreements are available at: Computer Matching Programs | U.S. Department of the Treasury.

-During the reporting period, the Data Integrity Board reviewed and approved 54 12-month extension renewal agreements.
-No CMAs were denied or had a lapse.
+During the reporting period, the Data Integrity Board reviewed and approved a total of 9 12-month agreements (1 Reestablishments and 8 Renewals).
+No CMAs were denied or lapsed.